 Arrive at least 2-3 hours before international flight departure; 1.5-2 hours for domestic.

 To rent and drive a car, you typically need a current driver's'a driver'a driving license and an International Driving Permit (IDP).
 Road conditions vary.
 Main roads are usually paved, but some sections are rough.
-Mountain roads are often unpaved and difficult.
+Mountain roads are often unpaved and challenging.
 A 4x4 or SUV is for mountainous areas.
 Livestock frequently roam roads; drive cautiously.
 Avoid night driving in rural/highland regions.

 For departing travelers, Manas Airport (FRU) offers duty-free shops where souvenirs, local products, and international goods are available.
 Several cafes and restaurants offer food and drinks.
 Currency exchange services and ATMs are also available airside and landside.
 If departing Bishkek by long-distance marshrutka or shared taxi, the bus stations (Western or Eastern) offer basic facilities, including small kiosks selling snacks, drinks, and public restrooms.